qiany21/ECE387_Embedded_System_Project/README.rst

 lcdpcf8574
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-<br/>Note UART has nothing to do with the I2C LCD module, it is designed for debugging purpose.
+Note UART has nothing to do with the I2C LCD module, it is designed for debugging purpose.